snotskie/ttrpg/md/index.md

 1. **Roll for Position:** At the start of each round, choose a Stat to roll to get yourself in position for the actions you plan to take this round.
 The narrative for your action does not have to be fully formed, just what Stat to use and whether you want to Spark it.
 These rolls are not yet considered Checks and they may not be modified until they are used during your turn.
 2. **Gain Temporary Blessings:** Gain a number of temporary Blessings equal to half your position roll, rounded down.
 Any remaining temporary Blessings disappear at the end of the Endeavor.
-3. **Follow Turn Order:** Turn order follows the number of temporary Blessings, lowest to highest, with the GM resolving ties.
+3. **Follow Turn Order:** Turn order follows the number of temporary Blessings, lowest to highest, resolving ties at table discretion.

 <div>
   <p>
     Also note:
   </p>

-  - **Limited Position Rolls:** The GM may limit which Stats you can choose from when rolling position rolls in certain situations.
+  - **Limited Position Rolls:** At table discretion, the Stats you can choose from when rolling position rolls may be limited in certain situations.
   - **Shifting Turn Order:** If your number of temporary Blessings increases or decreases before you take your turn, the turn order may change.
 The next turn always goes to whoever has not acted yet with the least temporary Blessings.
 </div>